How to be a blended family or stepfamily in the early years

 Letting your child’s other parent know about new family arrangements

 It’s important to tell your child’s other parent about the change in your family arrangements.
-They might need some time to get used to the new situation.
+They might need time to get used to the new situation.

-- think of your relationship with your child’s other parent as a business arrangement – in which you work with your former partner to manage conflict for the benefit of your child
+- Think of your relationship with your child’s other parent as a business arrangement, in which you work with your former partner to manage conflict for the benefit of your child.

-- be respectful towards your child’s other parent and your partner’s former partner, even if they’re not respectful towards you
+- Be respectful towards your child’s other parent and your partner’s former partner, even if they’re not respectful towards you.

-- work on sorting out your co-parenting arrangements with your child’s other parent.
+- Work on sorting out your co-parenting arrangements with your child’s other parent.